pythonwithalex/mynotes/Linux/RaspberryPiTutorial1.md

 ##### Preamble

-In this tutorial, I’m going to show you how to install and configure a raspberry pi.
-The goal is to get your pi ready to be put to use -  it will have a functional partition scheme, good default network settings and ssh accessible and password-protected on your local network.
+In this tutorial, I’m going to show you how to install and configure a Raspberry Pi model B. The goal is to get your pi ready to be put to use for how you see fit.
+It will have a functional partition scheme, good default network settings and ssh accessible and password-protected on your local network.
 In follow-up posts, I’ll demonstrate a few practical uses I’ve found for it, such as a samba share, a web server, a webcam, as well as some backup solutions.

 This tutorial will show any GUI options when appropriate, but the command-line is the main focus here.